KalebGlodowski/Smart-Room-Controller/README.md

 ## Summary

 Automated hue lights, automated air-freshener through a Wemo outlet and fully adjustable hue lights through user input on the board.

+You can find me on Hackster here: https://www.hackster.io/kalebglodowski .
+And on LinkedIn here: https://www.linkedin.com/in/kalebglodowski/ .